-But the cold of winter must be accommodated along with summers that often bring blistering heat and, in some places, humidity.
 During the winter heating season, vapor may be driven from the building interior into the walls, roof, and floors.
 But in summer, air conditioning can force the house to turn inside out.
-In summer, vapor may flow in the opposite direction as compared to winter with cold, dry air on the inside, and hot, moist air from the outside being forced in.
-Houses in the cold and very cold climates cannot be built as if they are one-way streets for moisture transfer.
+In summer, vapor may flow in the opposite direction as compared to winter, with cold, dry air on the inside, and hot, moist air from the outside pushing its way in.
+Houses in the mixed-humid climate cannot be built as if they are one-way streets for moisture transfer.